 1. Pig iron

-In addition to carbon, pig iron also contains silicon, manganese and a small amount of sulfur and phosphorus.
+In addition to carbon, pig iron contains silicon, manganese, and small amounts of sulfur and phosphorus.

 2. Wrought iron